justinshwang/Social-Scheduler/README.txt

 Next, on the same command prompt or window, enter Name (which must be Eric and subsequently for other user Justin), press enter; enter schedule files.
 For schedule files already included, enter "schedule1.txt" and for the other user "schedule2.txt".

-Application was reorganized and containerized using Docker and schedule uploading to a MySQL database and my-db volume.
+Application containerized using Docker and schedule uploading to a MySQL database and my-db volume.
 Requirements added to requirements.txt